 It was ironically this same ideology the one that caused Charles I to dissolve the Parliament, thus starting the English Civil War that ended with the execution of Charles I in 1649 outside of the Banqueting Hall that he loved so much.
 Decades later, the Whitehall Palace was consumed by an accidental fire…but the Banqueting Hall remained.

 Isn’t that a perfect ending to a perfect day?
 But wait, there’s more!
-If you have more than 24 hours in London, I definitely recommend you to visit some of the city’s free of charge attractions such as parks and public spaces.
+If you have more than 24 hours in London, I definitely recommend you to visit some of the city’s free of charge attractions such as relaxing parks and the best rooftops bars in London.

-Are you ready for part 2 of the The Quintessentially British Guide to London?
+Are you ready for exploring the best of London?

 The British Guide to London.
 Yes, there’s still more!